2021 Definitive Guide To Property Tax Lien

 Property Tax Lien are sold the same way properties can be bought and sold at auctions, either live or online.

 There are two strategies for an investor to bid.

 For the interest rate, he can either bid down or bid up a premium.

 The successful Bidder is an investor who will accept the lowest interest rate (sometimes 0%) or pay the highest premium awarded the lien.

 Sometimes Buyers may get into bidding wars over a property.

-If the County as the Tax Collector cannot collect the Property Tax, how would you make this profitable?
+As the Tax Collector, if the County cannot collect the Property Tax, how would you make this profitable?

 What Are The Methods To Acquire a Property Tax Lien?